 By collaborating with a designer I designed customer journeys, wireframes, prototypes and design specs for the proposed platform.

-The main objective of the company was to provide an e-commerce platform to the users.
-We collaborated with the stakeholders and came up with a plan to build a product with minimum viable features and make the platform live as soon as possible since a large number of consumers are heavily relying on e-commerce for various products due to the ongoing pandemic.
-Since we had limited resources, a tight budget and a small workforce we decided to build a mobile first responsive website which provided a comfortable user experience and had an aesthetic visual appeal.
+We collaborated with the stakeholders and came up with a plan to build a product with minimum viable features and make the platform live as soon as possible as a large number of consumers are heavily relying on e-commerce for various products due to the ongoing pandemic, as a necessary measure to help users to stay healthy.

 The goal was to make the product available for the consumers as soon as possible.
 However, we had to build the website from scratch and accommodate the ever changing needs of the consumers.
-In order to strike a balance between the two, we decided to proceed with an agile methodology which would allow us to bring out the product at the earliest.
+We followed an agile methodology which would allow us to bring out the product at the earliest.
 At each stage of the process we enforced collaboration with the project owner and stakeholders.

-We conducted a user survey to gauge the behavior of the target demographic.
+We conducted a user survey to identify the target audience for the range of products and to gauge the behavior of the target demographic.
 Based on the survey, we then classified the users into various groups and interviewed each group to understand their shopping habits, modes of shopping and types of products.
 The takeaways from this study helped us to categorize the type of users and based on their needs.
-One of the key take aways from the survey was to focus on the difference in the behavior of the mobile users and desktop users.
+One of the key takeaways from the survey was to focus on the difference in the behavior of the mobile users and desktop users.

 This category includes relaxed shoppers who tend to spend more time on the website and learn more about the services and products.
 They visit the website often looking for new deals and products.
 These users often browse for future purchases or to draw comparisons with other products in the market.

 This category of users is goal oriented, often looking for a specific product.
 These users find the desired product and complete their purchase.
 They also tend to reorder their previous purchase.
 They may not focus on the available deals on the other products.